alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 "Kind of?
 I implemented one a while back."

-"Okay, that's more than me.
+"Okay, that's better than me.
 Mind helping me understand LSTMs?"

 The words wash over me, and I try not to let it discourage me.
 I've just started, there's no way I should know what they're talking about.
 Okay, now